TBA-SA Muay Thai Rules

 Clinching is allowed for all fighters: Juniors, Amateurs and Professionals.
 All strikes (as applicable to amateur and professional) may be used.
 The amateur fighter may NOT pull the head down, as knees to the head are not allowed.
 Professional fighters MAY pull the head down to apply a knee strike.

 Note: All of the above are considered "fouls".
-If referee determines foul is committed, Referee will issue a caution.
+If the referee determines a foul is committed, the Referee will issue a caution.
 Each foul is allowed two cautions.
-The third Foul of the same type, receives a warning which includes a point deduction.
-A fourth foul, of same type, is a disqualification.
+The third Foul of the same type receives a warning, which includes a point deduction.
+A fourth foul of any type is a disqualification.
 If a foul results in the injury of the opponent, he/she has up to 5 minutes to recover (at the discretion of the referee).
-Referee reserves the right to end fight after subsequent fouls if he/she feels it is in the best interest of the fighters.
+The referee reserves the right to end the fight after subsequent fouls if he/she feels it is in the best interest of the fighters.

 "No Contest" Decisions